 Savannah River Site

 The Savannah River Site (SRS) occupies some 300 sq-mi of south-central South Carolina along the Savannah River between the towns of Barnwell and Aiken.
 The city of Augusta, Georgia is fifteen miles northwest of the site.
-The facility is operated by Savannah River Nuclear Solutions, LLC, a consortium headed by Flour Daniel, Northrop Grumman, and Honeywell.
+The facility is operated by Savannah River Nuclear Solutions, LLC, a consortium headed by Flour Daniel, that includes Fluor Corporation, Newport News Nuclear (a division of Huntington Ingalls Industries), and Honeywell International.
 It employs about 9,000 people, of which 1,400 support NNSA activities.
 This huge reservation was established by eminent domain in November 1950 and construction was largely completed by 1956.
 At its peak, the plant included five heavy-water-moderated production reactors; fabrication facilities for enriched-uranium driver fuel and targets for plutonium and tritium production; a heavy water plant; a tritium extraction, purification, and reservoir-loading complex; and two chemical separation plants.
 Over a 35-year period, the plant produced all of the tritium and a portion of the plutonium used in the U.S. nuclear weapons stockpile.

 Following the end of the Cold War, production of weapons materials ceased and the remaining production reactors were shut down.
 Tritium purification and loading operations have continued, but the main mission of SRS for the past two decades has been nuclear waste management and environmental cleanup.
 The cleanup of SRS has already cost tens of billions of dollars and no end is yet in sight.

 In the late 1990s, SRS acquired a new mission in a non-proliferation deal with the Russians that remains controversial- 'disposition' of 34 metric tons of excess weapons-grade plutonium by converting it into plutonium-uranium mixed oxide (MOX) fuel for use in commercial nuclear reactors.
 Use of this technology in the civil sector creates inventories of separated plutonium potentially usable in weapons, and thus has significant negative implications for nuclear security and non-proliferation.
-A Mixed Oxide (MOX) Fuel Fabrication Facility (MFFF) is currently under construction at SRS, which is slated to cost at least $5 billion.
-Operation of the MFFF will require weapons plutonium feedstock that has been converted from metallic to oxide form.
-This in turn will require construction of a Pit Disassembly and Conversion Facility (PDCF), currently estimated to cost $2 billion.
+A Mixed Oxide (MOX) Fuel Fabrication Facility (MFFF) at SRS was initially designed to convert this surplus weapons-grade plutonium into fuel for commercial nuclear reactors, however, due to cost overruns, delays, and changing policy priorities, the project was terminated in 2018 after about $8 billion had already been spent.
+The original estimate of $5 billion ballooned to over $17 billion by the time of its cancellation.

-The only activities at SRS that continue to support the nuclear weapons stockpile, and therefore remain a part of NNSA's nuclear weapons complex, are the tritium missions, which employ some 450 workers, and involve extraction, purification, and loading of tritium, a radioactive isotope of hydrogen that is used to 'boost' the performance of the plutonium pit primaries in nuclear weapons.
-(More details)
+The only other activities at SRS that continue to support the nuclear weapons stockpile are the tritium missions, which employ some 500 workers, and involve extraction, purification, and loading of tritium, a radioactive isotope of hydrogen that is used to 'boost' the performance of the plutonium pit primaries in nuclear weapons.

 Savannah River Site Tritium Missions: